Daryl Halligan: Rugby league career

 Halligan made his first grade rugby league debut for North Sydney against the Canberra Raiders in Round 1 1991 at North Sydney Oval.

 Halligan made 25 appearances for Norths as they enjoyed one of their best ever seasons finishing third on the table.
-In the minor preliminary semi final, Halligan kicked six goals as Norths defeated arch rivals Manly-Warringah 28-16.
+In the minor preliminary semi final, Halligan kicked six goals as Norths defeated arch rivals Manly 28-16.
 The following week, Norths opponents were minor premiers the Penrith Panthers with the winner qualifying for the grand final.
 Penrith lead Norths 12-0 at halftime before Norths fought back with Halligan scoring a try.
 Unfortunately for Norths, Halligan had one of his worst performances in his career as a goal kicker as he only kicked one goal from five attempts.
 Norths would lose the match 16-14 despite scoring more tries than Penrith and fell short of their first grand final appearance since 1943.
 The following week in the preliminary final, Norths were defeated 30-14.

 Halligan spent two further seasons at Norths but they failed to reach the finals.
-Halligan then joined Canterbury-Bankstown in 1994 and in his first season there played in the club's grand final loss against Canberra.
+Halligan then joined Canterbury in 1994 and in his first season there played in the club's grand final loss against Canberra.
 In 1995, Halligan became a premiership winning player as Canterbury defeated Manly 17-4 in the 1995 ARL grand final.
 Canterbury had defied the odds as they came from sixth place on the table to defeat minor premiers Manly in the decider who had lost only two games all season.

 In 1998, he played on the wing for Canterbury in their loss in the 1998 NRL grand final to the Brisbane Broncos.
 In the preliminary final a week before, Canterbury were losing to arch-rivals the Parramatta Eels 18-2 with less than 10 minutes to play until Canterbury staged one of the biggest comebacks in finals history scoring three tries in nine minutes and Halligan kicking two goals from the side line, one of which would take the game into extra-time which Canterbury would go on to win 32-20 at the Sydney Football Stadium.

 Halligan retired at the conclusion of the 2000 season with his final game being in round 26 2000 against the Newcastle Knights where he kicked four goals from four attempts.